 In a good way.

 Even those with a set-aside annual budget for philanthropy will give ‘above and beyond’ in response to an emergency or perceived threat.
-This accounts for the outpouring of support seen in the wake of hurricanes, earthquakes, wildfires and the like.
+This accounts for the outpouring of support seen in the wake of hurricanes, earthquakes, wildfires and, yes, pandemics.

 Most people don’t stop and think about their philanthropic budget in times like these.
 ‘Emergency response’ money comes from a different mental account, perhaps more akin to helping a sick neighbor in need.
 Or fixing a broken window or hole in the roof.

-Framing an appeal as urgent is one way to influence a donor’s response to your call to action.
+Framing an appeal as genuinely urgent positively influences a donor’s response to your call to action.

 When something appears urgently needed, people don’t deliberate.
 They think fast, not slow; emotionally, not rationally (this happens to be the premise of Kahneman’s later work, Thinking, Fast and Slow).